cthulhu/cthulhu.github.io/source/_posts/2013-04-19-deployment-of-ruby-on-rails.markdown

 Unicorn able to listen UNIX sockets, that's very handy and we can start multiple workers for our application and connect to nginx's upstream.

 Our application will be located at /home/#{username}/application/#{application_name}, so socket location will be /home/#{username}/application/#{application_name}/shared/sockets/uncorn.sock.

+Don't forget to add nginx user to you #{username} group.
+For example, for user deployer it will be:

+    sudo usermod -a -G deployer nginx